AAROC/CODE-RADE-build-containers/README.md

 # CODE-RADE build containers

+## Roles used
-This repository contains the Ansible-Container code for building the CODE-RADE build slave containers
+This repository contains the Ansible-Container code for building the CODE-RADE build slave containers.
+It uses the [`AAROC.CODE-RADE-container` role from Ansible Galaxy](https://galaxy.ansible.com/AAROC/CODE-RADE-container)

+## Containers

 The containers are built with [Ansible Container](http://docs.ansible.com/ansible-container) and stored on [quay.io](https://quay.io).
 We build  the following base images :